Darknessownsu/Mac-MDM-Bypass/README.md

  1. Open Safari in Recovery Mode by selecting Utilities > Safari.

- 2. Navigate to your GitHub repository where the script is hosted.
+ 2. Navigate to the GitHub repository where the script is hosted.

  3. Click on the script file and then select “Raw” to view the plain text version.